 Knowledge is power.

-The more you know about your business the more confident you will feel.
-It’s really liberating to be able to know how to charge vs. asking random strangers on the internet.
+The more you know about your business, the more confident you will feel.
+It’s really liberating to know how to charge vs. asking random strangers on the internet.

 Pricing is not a marriage, you can change it later.

 Prices fluctuate.
 Don’t get over-analysis paralysis by thinking it has to be perfect.
 Your primary goal is to cover your costs and make a profit.
 You can worry about creating your bakery empire after you master how to charge for desserts.

 Last bit of advice, I caution you not to be the cheapest.
 You don’t want to start a race to the bottom.
 It’s always better to add more value than compete for low prices.

 I really love what Krazy Kool Cakes and Designs have put together on their YouTube Channel.
 It’s real talk about Cake Business from Super Cake GENIUS Laura E. Varela-Wong and her very talented husband, Arnie Wong.

 The Krazy Cool Cakes people also have a very well-priced guide on Etsy, that pairs with a video walkthrough that can be bought on Etsy.
 It is a game-changer!
 Here’s the link: A Cake Artists Guide for Learning What They are Truly Earning

 Pricing for Profit at your Bakery is a no-nonsense article about getting the price right.